mattmkim/PPI-filtering/README.md

 		FP_dict_filter[i] = new_ind_FP
 		TP_dict_filter[i] = new_ind_TP
 ```
-To measure the performance of this filter, a pre-filter and post-filter ROC curve was plotted.
+To measure the performance of this filter, a pre-filter and post-filter ROC curve was plotted, and the area under the curve was recorded.

 ![ROC](https://user-images.githubusercontent.com/43687112/63386764-d1cb6780-c371-11e9-97ea-150a6a39283b.png)

+The filter was able to only slightly improve the accuracy of the prediction, which was expected.
+At low values of potential, the occurences of false positives were few and found in small clusters; however, as the potential grew, both the number and cluster size of false positives grew as well, and the filter was unable to account for large clusters of false positives.